greedychipmunk/pocketbase_periolifts/README.md

 **What happens automatically:**
 - ✅ PocketBase server starts
-- ✅ Database collections are created automatically (after superuser setup)
+- ✅ Database migrations are applied automatically
-- ✅ Proper security rules are configured
+- ✅ Collections and security rules are configured
+- ✅ Default exercise data is seeded
 - ✅ Ready for the Flutter app to connect

+> **Note**: On first startup, you'll need to create a superuser account at http://localhost:8090/_/ before the app can fully function.

 ### Prerequisites